-- In February 2020, U-M renewed its partnership with the City of Ann Arbor, Ann Arbor Area Transportation Authority, and the Ann Arbor Downtown Development Authority to relaunch the bike share program called, ArborBike, as a year-round service.
+- Three (3) UMAA staff completed the SEMCOG Pollution Prevention/Good Housekeeping training, including two SWPPP facility managers. - In February 2020, U-M renewed its partnership with the City of Ann Arbor, Ann Arbor Area Transportation Authority, and the Ann Arbor Downtown Development Authority to relaunch the bike share program called, ArborBike, as a year-round service.
 ArborBike consists of thirteen bike share locations, with a total of 125 bikes. - The Radrick Farms and U-M Golf courses have extensive green certifications for their responsible land management practices, including the Washtenaw County Community Partners for Clean Streams, which specifically targets water quality.
 They also utilize expertise from the Michigan Turfgrass Environmental Stewardship Program (MTESP), the Michigan Clean Corporate Citizens Program, the ePar environmental management system and the Audubon Cooperative Sanctuary Program.
-While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered these certifications worth mentioning. - The UMAA Radrick Farms Golf Course and University of Michigan Golf Course were awarded the Clean Corporate Citizen (C3) designation from the EGLE in 2014 and 2015, respectively.
+While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered these certifications worth mentioning.

+- The UMAA Radrick Farms Golf Course and University of Michigan Golf Course were awarded the Clean Corporate Citizen (C3) designation from the EGLE in 2014 and 2015, respectively.
 According to Jim Sygo of the EGLE, "Michigan's C3 program is one of the most rigorous and long-standing environmental stewardship programs in the nation, requiring facilities to have an active Environmental Management System; a strong environmental compliance history; and pollution prevention goals and measures in place."
-While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered this award worth mentioning.

-- UMAA updated the snow storage guidance document in December 2019.
+While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered this award worth mentioning. - UMAA updated the snow storage guidance document in December 2019.
 In an effort to reduce negative impacts associated with snow storage on UMAA campus, EHS-AA developed improved general requirements for all approved snow storage sites on campus and also developed new site specific requirements.
 In addition, EHS-AA met with appropriate parties (e.g., Athletics, Parking & Transportation) to review inspections of snow storage locations and discuss findings, if any. - In September of 2011, former U-M President Mary Sue Coleman revealed several sustainability goals for the entire University.
 One such goal is to reduce synthetic land management chemicals by 40% by the year 2025, as compared to a 2006 baseline measurement.
-These sustainability metrics are tracked on a calendar-year basis (Figure 5).
-For the 2020 calendar year, the use of synthetic land management chemicals has been reduced by 54%, as compared to the 2006 values.
+These sustainability metrics are tracked on a calendar-year basis (Figure 6).
+For the 2021 calendar year, the use of synthetic land management chemicals has been reduced by 41%, as compared to the 2006 values.